djvill/APLS/doc/README.md

 <!-- In total, APLS contains 270 sound files totaling 45 hours of audio from 40 speakers. -->

-## Demo: Measuring F1 and F2 for /aw/ tokens
+## Demo: Measuring F1 and F2 for /aw/ in closed syllables
 {: .no_toc }

 <!-- Each step is illustrated with a screen-cap GIF: back-to-back portions of a single continuous screen-cap.
 Login test-student, clear Downloads folder for screen-cap, regular-size screen.